 Since Facebook Stories live at the top of the News Feed, they’re immune to the algorithm.
 That loophole makes them an incredible opportunity to increase your organic reach.

 And with more than half a billion people view, Facebook Stories are definitely worth the effort.
 They’re a great opportunity to share authentic content in real-time, and can be powerful tools to build trust, establish authority, and share your brand story.

 Facebook Stories might not be as popular as Instagram Stories, but Facebook seems determined to push them.
-Many claim that Facebook Stories are the future.
+Many marketing experts believe that Facebook Stories are the future.
 If you add them to your social media strategy now, you might soon find yourself ahead of the curve.